day0market/pyalgotrader/docs/cta_strategy.md

-# CTAPolicy Module
+# CTA policy module

-## Modules
+##  modules

-CTAMainly by the policy module7Constitute part，As shown below：
+CTA mainly by the policy module 7 constitute part ， as shown below ：

-- base：DefinedCTAModule used in some of the basic settings，Such as engine type（Backtesting/Firm）、Back to the measurement mode（Kline/Tick）、Local single stop and a stop order status definitions（Waiting/Revoked/Triggered）。
+- base： defined CTA module used in some of the basic settings ， such as engine type （ backtesting / firm ）,  back to the measurement mode （K line /Tick）,  local single stop and a stop order status definitions （ waiting / revoked / triggered ）.

-- template：DefinedCTAPolicy Template（It includes signal generation and delegate management）、CTAsignal（It is only responsible for signal generation）、Target position algorithm（Only responsible for delegated administration，It applies to split the giant commission，Reduce the cost impact）。
+- template： defined CTA policy template （ it includes signal generation and delegate management ）, CTA signal （ it is only responsible for signal generation ）,  target position algorithm （ only responsible for delegated administration ， it applies to split the giant commission ， reduce the cost impact ）.
-- strategies: The official providedctaPolicy Example，It contains double the average from the most basic strategy，To channel breakout type of strategy Bollinger Bands，To cross time cycle policy，Then the signal generation and delegated administration open to independent multi-signal strategy。(User-defined strategy can be placedstrategiesFolder run)
+- strategies:  the official provided cta policy example ， it contains double the average from the most basic strategy ， to channel breakout type of strategy bollinger bands ， the strategy across time periods ， then the signal generation and delegated administration open to independent multi-signal strategy . ( user-defined strategy can be placed strategies folder run )
-- backesting：It includes backtesting engine and parameter optimization。Backtesting engine which defines the data load、Commissioned matching mechanism、Calculation and statistical indicators related to profitability、Results plotting other functions。
+- backesting： it includes backtesting engine and parameter optimization .  backtesting engine which defines the data load ,  commissioned matching mechanism ,  calculation and statistical indicators related to profitability ,  results plotting other functions .
-- converter：It defines this level for the period of the species/Flat commission mode conversion module yesterday；For users of other species can also optional parameterslockLock mode switch to。
+- converter： it defines this level for the period of the species / flat commission mode conversion module yesterday ； for users of other species can also optional parameters lock lock mode switch to .
-- engine：DefinedCTAStrategy firm engine，These include：RQDataThe client initialization and loading data、Strategies and start initialization、PushTickSubscribe to the policy market、Hanging cancellation operation、Strategies such as stop and remove。
+- engine： defined CTA strategy firm engine ， these include ：RQData the client initialization and loading data ,  strategies and start initialization ,  push Tick subscribe to the policy market ,  hanging cancellation operation ,  strategies such as stop and remove .
-- ui：based onPyQt5ofGUIGraphics applications。
+- ui： based on PyQt5 of GUI graphics applications .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_strategy/seix_elementos.png "enter image title here")

 &nbsp;

-## Loading
+##  loading

-In the real dish，RQDataInitialized strategy through real-time load data。The main function inCTAFirm engineengine.pyIn the realization。
-Here are the specific process：
+ in the real dish ，RQData initialized strategy through real-time load data .  the main function in CTA firm engine engine.py in the realization . here are the specific process ：
-- In the menu bar click“Configuration”，Enter the global configuration page inputRQDataaccount password；Or direct configurationjsonfile，That is under the user's directory.vntraderFolders foundvt_setting.json，Figure。
+-  in the menu bar click “ configuration ”， enter the global configuration page input RQData account password ； or direct configuration json file ， that is under the user's directory .vntrader folders found vt_setting.json， figure .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_strategy/RQData_setting.png "enter image title here")

-- initializationRQDataClient：Fromvt_setting.jsonReadRQDataAccount、Password torq_client.init()Function initializes
+-  initialization RQData client ： from vt_setting.json read RQData account ,  password to rq_client.init() function initializes

 ```
     def init_rqdata(self):